 - Ecosystem map – A single graphic representation of the organizations, companies, individuals, and governmental entities who have the power to impact or implement this community development work.
 Contact Kacey Cordes Mahrt, Equitable Communities Co-Chair, to provide feedback on the working draft.

-- Technical Advisory Panel – A two-day work session during which panelists study a development challenge and issue a set of recommendations, conducted with the goal of producing at least one tangible project in the target areas.
+- Technical Assistance Program – A one-day work session during which panelists study a development challenge and issue a set of recommendations, conducted with the goal of producing at least one tangible project in the target areas.
 Contact Kelly Annis to learn more.

-- UrbanPlan – A realistic, engaging, and academically demanding classroom-based curriculum in which students learn about the fundamental forces that affect real estate development.
-Contact Colleen Ruiz, UrbanPlan Committee Chair, to learn about volunteering in the classroom.
+- UrbanPlan – A realistic, engaging, and academically demanding curriculum in which students or community leaders learn about the fundamental forces that affect real estate development.
+Contact Colleen Ruiz, UrbanPlan Committee Chair, to learn about volunteering.